Find a Part Now

 Buick LaCrosse

-In 2000, Buick showcased a LaCrosse concept featuring styling features that harkened back to Buicks of the late 1940s, such as a long hood, swooping sidespear (featured on Buicks starting in 1940 and sporadically until the 1970s), front fender port holes, and a fastback roof line.
+In 2000, Buick showcased a LaCrosse concept featuring styling features that referred to Buicks of the late 1940s including a descending swage line (featured on Buicks starting in 1940 and sporadically until the 1970s) and front fender port holes.
 Unique features included a removable rear roof and trunk panel (converting the trunk into a truck bed) and voice recognition instead of traditional switches for basic interior functions.
-The Buick LaCrosse Concept was based on the GM G body shared with the Buick Park Avenue.
+The Buick LaCrosse concept was based on the GM G body shared with the Buick Park Avenue.

 First generation (2005)